Best Winter Hiking Trails near Sutton

 Easy Trails

 This a a very short trail that will take you through an uphill forested section that is more challenging than the previous trail.
 Although you only gain about 100m in elevation, you do so in a kilometre, making it a steeper ascent.
 Although the trail itself was quite pleasant, the waterfall at the end was somewhat of a letdown since it was completely frozen and mostly snow-covered.
-Most people complete the trail in about 45-60 min.
 Dogs are welcome but must be on a leash.

 Distance: 1.9 km